What to Know About the NHTSA’s GM L87 Investigation

 Lemon Law Claims

 In California, the Lemon Law provides protections for consumers who purchase defective vehicles.
-If your vehicle has undergone multiple repairs for the same issue and remains unresolved, you may qualify for a lemon law claim, which could result in a replacement vehicle or refund.
-A lemon law attorney can help you understand your rights and figure out the best course of action.
+If your car has undergone multiple repairs for the same issue and remains unresolved, you may qualify for a lemon law claim, which could result in a replacement vehicle or refund.

 Do You Have a Defective 2020 or Newer Vehicle?
 Contact Us